-ACADEMIC YEAR: 2024-2025 NATIONAL COST CENTRE: 135 MODULE LEADER: Annabel OTHER MODULE STAFF: Masefield Summary of Module Content
+ACADEMIC YEAR: 2024-2025 NATIONAL COST CENTRE: 135 MODULE LEADER: Annabel OTHER MODULE STAFF:

 This module provides a contextual, comprehensive overview of the early years, from the statutory frameworks that govern early years education to the importance of effective teamwork.
 Students will learn how to use research and theory to inform curriculum provision and assessment, and they will gain hands-on experience in meeting the holistic needs of all children through their placement attendance.
 Learners will conduct observations in line with current ethical practice culminating in a longitudinal study of a focus child.